Organic Baby Powder

 Product Overview

-Although many natural baby powders substitute cornstarch for talc, cornstarch can promote the growth of yeast and exacerbate rashes—so we don’t use it!
+Although many natural baby powders replace talc with cornstarch, cornstarch can promote yeast growth and exacerbate diaper rash—so we don’t use it!

 How To Use